immunefi-team/Bounty_Boosts/Alchemix/30990 - [SC - Critical] Users can use Voterpoke to accrue Flux tokens i....md

 # Users can use Voter@poke to accrue Flux tokens indefinitely

-Submitted on Thu May 09 2024 23:45:32 GMT-0400 (Atlantic Standard Time) by @imsrybr0 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 10th 2024 at 05:45:32 UTC by @imsrybr0 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30990